6 minute read

 } stack;

-The next step would be now to declare & define the functions involved in the stack manipulation: push() and pop().
-Their signatures could look like this:
+The next step is defining the two main stack operations push() and pop().
+Their signatures look like this:

 void stack_push(stack **head, void *data);